7 Tips for Cultivating Critical Thinking for Kids Throughout the School Year

 Examine different points of view

 Oftentimes children will believe that there is only one “right” way of thinking, when in fact everyone is different and has the right to have varying opinions on complex topics.
 When faced with a subject like social studies, it’s important to encourage kids to seek out and try to understand topics from others’ point of view.
 This not only will help kids learn to think critically, it will also make them more compassionate and empathetic towards others.

 Inspire imagination and creativity

 It’s hard to think critically about any topic that’s boring for kids!
 Children are known for their vast imaginations, and it’s important to use it to their full advantage!
-To do this, think about project-based learning, or allowing kids to have a choice about what topics they explore within the wider curriculum.
+To do this, think about project-based learning, or allowing kids to have a choice about what topics they explore in preschool learning worksheets within the wider curriculum.
 As a teacher, write (guided) student choice into your lesson plans for a particular activity or project.
 As a parent, explore ideas your child is interested in through science experiments, art projects, etc.

 Collaboration: work with a friend!

 As it is often said, two brains are better than one!
 Working collaboratively with other peers help children consider viewpoints or thoughts that maybe they themselves wouldn’t think of naturally on their own.
 If you’re a teacher, plan in group work to allow students the opportunity to bounce ideas of their classmates.
 As a parent, it’s important to find a way your child can work with other children.
 Organize a play and study group if you have an only child, or if your kids are not similar in age.
 Otherwise, let kids work together with siblings or cousins as they tackle science experiments or play-based learning.